"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Yes!” she replied, and laughed again.

 “BPZ?”
-Jay already knew what it stood for, but wanted to hear it pronounced correctly in Polish.
+Jay already knew what it stood for, but wanted to hear it pronounced correctly.

 “Biuro Zorganizowanego Przestępstwa,” Hanna told him.
 Bureau of Organized Crime.